 Table Rock Fork of the Mollala

-Copyright © 2003, Oregon Kayaking.
+Copyright © 2003,2009, Oregon Kayaking.
 No part of this page may be reproduced, linked, or copied without the express written permission of the Oregon Kayaking webmaster.

 The Table Rock Fork is a great class three run, very continuous and entertaining.
 It is something of a mystery to me why this run hasn't gained popularity with local paddlers, but I think this will change as more people start venturing up there and word gets around.

-I first heard about the Table Rock Fork back in the nineties, when Dan Coyle and John Cliff ventured up very high on the river and ran the whole thing down through Table Rock Gorge (actually, I think Dan was the only one to run the gorge, and at pretty high water, if I remember correctly).
+I first heard about the Table Rock Fork back in the nineties, when Dan Coyle and John Cliff ventured up very high on the river and ran the whole thing down through Table Rock Gorge ( actually, I think Dan was the only one to run the gorge, and at pretty high water, if I remember correctly ).

-Dan and John reported several significant class IV-V rapids up high, then the middle class III(IV) section described in this report, then the gorge at the end.
-Most people run the middle section, avoiding the claustrophobic gorge downstream and the wood-filled big drops upstream.
-At the recommended flows this run is very busy, with nearly non-stop splashy drops all the way to the take out.
+At the recommended flows ( 3,000 - 8,000 on the Molalla at Canby ) this run is very busy, with nearly non-stop splashy drops all the way to the take out.
 There is only one rapid which is in the class four range in my opinion, but there is plenty of fun stuff in between when the water is up.

 Pete Giordano makes the move into the eddy on the river-right side to avoid the pesky logs blocking the middle of The Pinch